juntagrico/juntagrico/docs/settings.rst

 INFO_EMAIL
 ----------
-  The general email of your organistation
+  The general email of your organisation

   Type: String